11 Parthenope: History

 In 1988 a search for satellites or dust orbiting this asteroid was performed using the UH88 telescope at the Mauna Kea Observatories, but the effort came up empty.

 Orbit

 An orbital diagram of 11 Parthenope, with the orbits of the inner planets and Jupiter shown.

 Parthenope orbits the Sun at an average distance (its semi-major axis) of 2.454 astronomical units (AU), with an orbital period of 3.845 years.
 Its distance from the Sun varies from 2.209 AU at its perihelion to 2.699 AU at its aphelion, indicated by its orbital eccentricity of 0.0998.
 Its orbit is inclined by 4.633° with respect to the ecliptic plane.
+It is classified as a background asteroid, as it does not belong to any known asteroid family.

 Physical Characteristics

 In 2007, Baer and Chesley calculated a higher mass and density for Parthenope based on perturbations by the 90 km asteroid 17 Thetis.
 Baer and Chesley calculated a mass of 6.3×10^18 kg with a density of 3.3 g/cm^{3}.
 2008 estimates by Baer suggest a mass of 6.15×10^18 kg.
 The 1997 and 2001 estimates by Viateau and Rapaport were closer to 5×10^18 kg with a density of 2.7 g/cm^{3}.

 Based upon a light curve that was generated from photometric observations of Parthenope at Pulkovo Observatory, it has a rotation period of 13.722 ± 0.001 hours and varies in brightness by 0.10 ± 0.0s in magnitude.
 The light curve displays three maxima and minima per cycle.